-Based on the observed data, 6 different MRC models were developed.
-Different mathematical expressions and probabilistic distributions, detailed in appendix A, where defined to represent equations 3a, 3b and 4, depending on the hypothesis inherent to the later described models (Table 3).
-The models consist in 3 generators: a zero-weight generator, a non-zero-weight generator and a Stochastic Element Permutation generator (SEP generator).
-Each of the zero-weight and a non-zero-weight generators (Eq.
-3) were considered to vary with time-Scale (indicated with S in the model naming).
-The letter I in the nomenclature indicate a depth/Intensity for the zero-weight generator (Eq.
-A2).
-The I-emperature dependency for the zero-weight generator
+Based on the observed data, six different MRC models were developed.
+Different mathematical expressions and probability distributions, detailed in Appendix A, were defined to represent Eqs.
+(3a), (3b) and (4), depending on the hypothesis inherent to the later described models (Table 2).
+The models consist in three generators: a zero-weight generator, a non-zero-weight generator and a stochastic element permutation generator (SEP generator).
+Each of the zero-weight and non-zero-weight generators (Eqs.
+3a and 3b) were considered to vary with timescale (indicated with S in the model naming).
+The letter I in the nomenclature indicates a depth/Intensity for the zero-weight generator (Eqs.
+A2a-A2d).
+The temperature dependency for the zero-weight generator (Eqs.
+A3a-A3e) was indicated by the letter T in the nomenclature.
+The